Incomplete Gamma Kernels: Generalizing Locally Optimal Projection Operators

 \subsection{Generalization via Incomplete Gamma Kernels}

-Although Mean Shift and Locally Optimal Projection were developed to solve different problems, we can link both concepts by rewriting the update step:
+Although Mean Shift and Locally Optimal Projection have been separately developed from different contexts and mathematical concepts with the aim of solving a distinct problem, we can link both approaches by rewriting the update step in \eqref{eq:lop_update}:

-This reveals that the LOP operator is a combination of standard Mean Shift with respect to the target set $ \set{P} $ and reverse Blurring Mean Shift with respect to the moving source set $ { \set{Q}_j^{(t)} = \set{Q}^{(t)} \tightsetminus \{ \vec{q}_j^{(t)} \} } $.
-Therefore, we can interpret the localized $ L_1 $ attraction energy minimization with a Gaussian kernel as a global density maximization with respect to a different kernel $ K_{\mathrm{LOP}} $.
+This reveals that the LOP operator is a combination of two Mean Shift steps in the 3D space: 1) a standard Mean Shift with respect to the target set $ \set{P} $ and $ G_{\mathrm{LOP}} $ being the normalized kernel $ \alpha $; and 2) a reverse applied Blurring Mean Shift~\cite{cheng1995mean} where the Mean Shift vector is instead subtracted and computed from the shifted and, in turn, blurred source set $ { \set{Q}_j^{(t)} = \set{Q}^{(t)} \tightsetminus \{ \vec{q}_j^{(t)} \} } $ as well as from the kernel $ G_{\mathrm{rep}} $ corresponding to the normalized kernel $ \beta $.
+Therefore, we can interpret the localized $ L_1 $ attraction energy minimization with a Gaussian kernel in \eqref{eq:attraction_energy} as a maximization of a global kernel density estimate \eqref{eq:kernel_density_estimate} with respect to a different kernel $ K_{\mathrm{LOP}} $.
 An example of this relation is shown in Fig.~\ref{fig:equivalence}.